-7 Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?
+Are there any restrictions or prohibitions against requiring a medical examination as a condition of employment?

-Employers may request an applicant to undertake a medical examination as a condition of employment and may refuse to hire an applicant who does not submit to an examination, provided that the employers comply with their obligations under the Disability Discrimination Ordinance and the Personal Data (Privacy) Ordinance.
+Employers may request an applicant to undertake a medical examination to determine if an applicant can perform the inherent requirements of the job as a condition of employment and may refuse to hire an applicant who does not submit to an examination, provided that the employers comply with their obligations under the Disability Discrimination Ordinance and the Personal Data (Privacy) Ordinance.